What I learned during this time is that you donât need dozens of link-building tools. You just need a few of the best ones.

 Connects journalists with sources

-- HARO sends three emails per day to its 800,000+ users with these source requests.
+- HARO emails thousands of users with these source requests.

 - HARO users pitch the relevant requests to gain media coverage (and usually backlinks).